 The azimuthal variation of eyewall radial flow shown in Fig. 7 suggests a kinematic forcing for the observed azimuthal distribution of precipitation, including deep convection.
-Additional, or complementary, mechanisms for this azimuthal distribution can be identified based on the thermodynamic environment described in part I. For example, Fig. 12 from part I shows that, on 14 Sept., there is a distinct maximum in equivalent potential temperature (θE) to the right of the shear vector, maximized in the DSR quadrant, and a minimum to the left of the shear vector.
-Such an azimuthal distribution of low θE air is consistent with downdrafts from precipitation and deep convection in the DSL and USL quadrants (cf. Figs. 9-11 here; Fig. 6 (PMW images) from part I) cooling and drying the PBL.
+Additional, or complementary, mechanisms for this azimuthal distribution can be identified based on the thermodynamic environment (where “environment” is defined as the innermost 200 km) described in part I. For example, Fig. 12 from part I shows that, on 14 Sept., there is a distinct maximum in equivalent potential temperature (θE) to the right of the shear vector, maximized in the DSR quadrant, and a minimum to the left of the shear vector.
+Such an azimuthal distribution of low θE air is consistent with downdrafts from precipitation and deep convection at and inside the low-level RMW in the DSL and USL quadrants (cf. Fig. 6 from part I, Figs. 3-6 here) cooling and drying the PBL (cf. Figs. 9, 11, 12 from part I).
 With sea-surface temperature (SST) values generally > 27⁰C on 14 Sept. (cf. Fig 4 from part I), the downdraft-driven low-θE air can be recharged by surface fluxes as it travels through the USL and USR quadrants (Molinari et al. 2013, Zhang et al. 2013).
 Once the air reaches the DSR quadrant, θE has fully recovered, as revealed by the θE profiles and CAPE values DSR (cf. Figs. 9 and 10 from Part I).
 That instability, combined with the radial inflow at the eyewall maximized DSR, are favorable conditions for the development of deep convection seen in the DSL and USL quadrants.

 On 16 Sept., by contrast, there is a region of pronounced cooling of SST (< 24⁰C) in the southeast part of the domain (cf. Fig. 4 from part I), along the right rear portion of the track, in the USL and USR quadrants.
 These low SST values prevent the recharge of downdraft-cooled air by surface fluxes.
 This results in low θE values in the lowest 500 m DSR and DSL, as shown in Fig. 9 from part I. CAPE values on this day are also nearly uniformly low, as nearly all dropsondes DSR and DSL have CAPE values < 500 J kg-1 (cf. Fig. 11 from Part I).
 Despite this surface-based stabilization on 16 Sept., θE profiles still show some instability in the lower troposphere between 900 and 600 hPa (cf. Fig. 9 from part I).
 Precipitation is thus observed DSL and USL, but no deep convection is present.